 (6) On the registration of a notice under sub-paragraph (3)--

-(a) the appointment of an administrator in respect of the company shall cease to have effect, and
+(a) the appointment of an education administrator in respect of the further education body shall cease to have effect, and

-(b) the company shall be wound up as if a resolution for voluntary winding up under section 84 were passed on the day on which the notice is registered.
+(b) the further education body shall be wound up as if a resolution for voluntary winding up under section 84 were passed on the day on which the notice is registered.

 (7) The liquidator for the purposes of the winding up shall be--

-(a) a person nominated by the creditors of the company in the prescribed manner and within the prescribed period, or
+(a) a person nominated by the creditors of the further education body in the prescribed manner and within the prescribed period, or

-(b) if no person is nominated under paragraph (a), the administrator.
+(b) if no person is nominated under paragraph (a), the education administrator.

 (8) In the application of Part IV to a winding up by virtue of this paragraph--